Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-02-THM-Splunk-Exploring-SPL.md

 ### Introduction

 We met Splunk back on the SOC 1 path.
 [In this room](https://tryhackme.com/room/splunkexploringspl) we focus on SPL, the Search Processing Language.
 Processing queries using a specified language reduces human error and ensures repeatability and allows processes to be documented and automated.
+Basically, it's a good idea to specify in code and automate anything that we do more than once.

 ---